k-g-j/nft-y/README.md

   ## Description

+  A NFT-Y NFT GALLERY
-  through nft-y application, it provides you popular NFTs information, search function for NFTs, personal favorite NFTs gallery and chatting room for NFT users.
+  The app provides you popular NFTs information, search function for NFTs, personal favorite NFTs gallery and chatting room for NFT users.

   ## Table of Contents
   * [Installation](#installation)